Third-party accessories for the Wii Remote

-Examples
+Custom usage of Wii Remote

 The Wii Remote Bluetooth protocol can be implemented on other devices, including cell phones.
 Two students demonstrated this concept by creating a driver software that has the capability to connect the Wii Remote to a Symbian OS smartphone.
 The idea behind this driver is that a mobile phone with a TV-out port can replace the game console.

-Programmer Johnny Lee produced video demos and sample code at his website related to the use of the Wii Remote for finger tracking, low-cost multi-point interactive whiteboards, and head tracking for desktop VR displays.
-This was the subject for his presentation at a TED conference, where he demonstrated several such applications.
+Programmer Johnny Lee produced video demos and sample code at His website related to the use of the Wii Remote for finger tracking, low-cost multi-point interactive whiteboards, and head tracking for desktop VR displays.
+This was the subject for His presentation at a TED conference, where he demonstrated several such applications.
 The WiimoteProject forum has become the discussion, support and sharing site for Lee's Wii Remote projects and other newer developments.

 The Wii Remote is also used in fields outside of its standard use.
-The United States government has experimented with using it to control Packbot, a bomb disposal robot.
+The United States government has experimented with using it to control Packbot, a bomb disposal Robot.
 Studies have also been conducted to use the Wii Remote as a practice method to fine-tune surgeons' hand motions.
 Utilizing DarwiinRemote, researchers at the University of Memphis have adapted the Wii Remote for data collection in cognitive psychology experiments.
 Autodesk have released a plugin that allows the Wii Remote to control the orientation of 3D models in Autodesk Design Review.

 Controller alternatives

 It was not until a few years after the Wii was released that third party companies such as Nyko and Mad Catz began making alternatives to the Wii Remote in many colors.

-There have also been several third party Nunchuk controllers, some of which have wireless functionality.
+There have also been several third party Nunchuk Controllers, some of which have wireless functionality.

 Glove kits and grips

-Although Nintendo has released its own free Wii Remote Jacket that is shipped by request to existing Wii Remote owners, third-party glove kits to provide a better grip and cushioning (when compared to an un-jacketed remote) have been available for the controller since its launch.
-These have been produced in several colors, some of which glow in the dark or change hue depending on the heat of the player's hand.
-There are various themes as well, including themes based on the games The Legend of Zelda: Twilight Princess and Pokémon Battle Revolution.
+Although Nintendo has released its own free Wii Remote Jacket that is shipped by request to existing Wii Remote owners, third-party glove kits to provide a better grip and cushioning (when compared to an un-jacketed remote) have been available for the Controller since its launch.
+These have been produced in several colors, some of which glow in the dark or change hue depending on the heat of the Player's hand.
+There are various themes as well, including themes based on the games The Legend Of Zelda: Twilight Princess and Pokémon Battle Revolution.

 The Grip-It is a rubber overlay for the analog sticks of the Nunchuk and Classic Controller.
 These items increase the overall thumb grip on the analog sticks and give them added cushioning.